Our Team

 Remuneration Committee

-Our Remuneration Committee represented above comprises Mr. Yee, Mr. Chew and Mr. Chua.
+Our Remuneration Committee represented above comprises Mr. Yee, Ms. Zhang and Mr. Xu.
 The Chairman of our Remuneration Committee is Mr. Yee.
 The quorum shall be any three (3) members, including the chairman of our Remuneration Committee.

 Each member of our Remuneration Committee shall abstain from voting on any resolution and making any recommendations and/or participating in any deliberations of our Remuneration Committee in respect of matters in which he is interested.